skarski10/Heyloo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Things to polish
+The music that is used comes from bensound.com/royalty-free-music and should be noted somewhere on the website of its use.